Cammin/Cammin/README.md

 My name is Cameron Krebbers.
 I love the idea of making games.
 I'm mainly experienced in the Unity engine, but also past experience with GameMaker Studio 2 and Clickteam Fusion 2.5.

-- 🌥️ I'm currently striving to make very fun and polished game experiences!
+- 🌥️ I strive to make fun game experiences!
-- 🔭 I’m currently working on [LDtkToUnity](https://github.com/Cammin/LDtkUnity) and a game in my free time.
+- 🔭 I’m currently working on [LDtkToUnity](https://github.com/Cammin/LDtkUnity) with the goal to make my own game with it.
-- 🌱 I’m continuously focused on learning about Unity.
+- 🌱 I have many learning/research goals.
+To improve on programming & design, and to pick up on making good music & art!
 - 🎮 In my pastime, I like playing games or watching Youtube.
 - 📫 I can be reached at `cameo221@gmail.com`, or on Discord at `Cammin#1689`.
 - 🌎 I am from Vancouver, British Columbia, Canada.